Bibo-Joshi/ptbstats/CONTRIBUTING.rst

    - At the end, the reviewer will merge the pull request.

-6. **Tidy up!** Delete the feature branch from both your local clone and the GitLab repository:
+6. **Tidy up!** Delete the feature branch from both your local clone and the github repository:

    .. code-block:: bash